 Have you thanks your volunteers yet?
 Here's your chance!
 If you've already thanked your volunteers at a Unit event, this is an opportunity to make an even bigger impact.
 It also gives your volunteers a chance meet other volunteers who have gone above and beyond in their efforts.
 The excitement and energy from this event will flow right back into your Unit!

 There are several big parades throughout the Aquila District during the month of July.
 Scouts can choose to march in one or all of them!
 Really!
 The more the merrier!
 Ideally each parade would have a single, large Scout presence instead of several smaller, separate groups.
-This includes Cub Scouts, Boy Scouts, Girl Scouts, Camp Fire, Venturing Scouts, Sea Scouts, Varsity Scouts, etc. In order to accomplish this, please don't register your own Scout group in the parade.
+This includes Cub Scouts, Scouts BSA, Girl Scouts, Camp Fire, Venturing Scouts, Sea Scouts, Varsity Scouts, etc. In order to accomplish this, please don't register your own Scout group in the parade.
 Instead, please contact the Parade Coordinator for the parade(s) your Scout group wants to march in.
 Contact information and specific parade details are included here for each parade, so read on to find the info for your parade.

 Aquila District holds day camp at beautiful Schoenwald Park in Burien, Washington.
 Schoenwald Park is maintained and provided to us by the Kiwanis Club of Highline, Burien, and it is located behind Sylvester Middle School.
 If you have not been to Cub Scout day camp before, now is the time.
-Getting outdoors is what appeals most to boys, and Day Camp experiences are what boys remember most about Cub Scouting.
+Getting outdoors is what appeals most to girls and boys, and Day Camp experiences are what girls and boys remember most about Cub Scouting.
 This is the promise of Scouting and it's why we're here.
-Each day at camp, Scouts will spend their time doing the kinds of things most young boys love to do including crafts, cooking, nature exploration, archery, wood-working, leather-working, BB guns, and games.
+Each day at camp, Scouts will spend their time doing the kinds of things most young girls and boys love to do including crafts, cooking, nature exploration, archery, wood-working, leather-working, BB guns, and games.